Shushsa/docs/docs/general.md

 All KEX tokens will be created through the direct or indirect process of mining.
 The direct process involves operating a validator node, during the testnet and incubation phase of the Kira Network launch.
 The indirect method of mining will be disclosed at a later date and will be fully permissionless.
-During the mining phase KEX tokens will be created through the dynamic inflation process, which is required to insure security of the network.
+During the mining phase, KEX tokens will be created through the dynamic inflation process, which is required to ensure the security of the network.

 ## Q6: Will the Kira team receive or reserve any tokens for themselves?